Use our free tool to easily calculate the required storage capacity for your tank.

 What is the void ratio of R-Tank?

-Most modules are 95% void, including the HD, SD, and UD lines.
+Most R-Tank Stormwater Modules are 95% void, including the HD, SD, and UD lines.
 However, the XD modules have more plastic.
 As a result, they are 90% void.
 Refer to the back page of the R-Tank Brochure for more information.

 What is the life expectancy of R-Tank?